• Skip to primary navigation

 The cheese is aged in a temperature-controlled environment to produce its specific taste and color.

-Blue cheese has a very distinct flavor and its one of those things that people tend to love or hate.
+Blue cheese has a very distinct flavor and it tends to be one of those things that people tend to love or hate.
 The taste is sharp, salty, and savory.

-I love the stuff - There is NOTHING like a wedge of blue cheese paired with a glass of red wine.
-You can purchase it in a wedge or already crumbled.
+I personally can't get enough of it - There is nothing like a wedge of good blue cheese paired with a glass of red wine.

 What Is Blue Cheese Dressing?

-Blue cheese dressing or blue cheese sauce is made simply by adding those pungent little blue cheese crumbles to a mixture of something creamy like sour cream or mayo along with something tart like lemon juice or vinegar.
+Blue cheese dressing or blue cheese sauce is a dish made by adding those pungent blue cheese crumbles to a mixture of something creamy like sour cream, mayo, buttermilk, or heavy cream along with something tart like lemon juice or vinegar.

-Savory ingredients like Worcestershire sauce and onion or garlic powder are mixed in as well.
+Savory ingredients like Worcestershire sauce and onion or garlic powder are often mixed in as well.

 What Kind Of Blue Cheese Is Best For Dressing?